mutablelogic/go-filer/README.md

 ## CLI Commands

-The `filer` binary acts as both server and client.
-Point it at a running server via `--http.addr`.
+Released binaries are client-only.
+The full binary (built with `make build`) includes the `run` server command.
+All client commands point at a running server via `--http.addr`.

 ### Server